Change Residential to Commercial: What You Need to Know

 You will need to demonstrate how this change would improve the area and benefit your local community.
 Using examples could also help your case, such as showing properties that are similar to yours that have been rezoned to commercial and served as a benefit to the community.

 If you need help to change residential to commercial, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.